L-Neur0/lorenzo.sciarretta.github.io/index.md

-## I am a Msc. student in Computer Science and a Graduate Researcher at University of St.Gallen(HSG), switzerland.
-I did my bachelor in computer science engineering at Politecnico di Milano, Italy.
+## I am a Msc. student in Computer Science and a Graduate Researcher at University of St.Gallen(HSG), Switzerland.
+## I did my bachelor in Computer Ccience Cngineering at Politecnico di Milano, Italy.